opensearch-project/project-website/_posts/2023-11-27-Announcing-Data-Prepper-2.6.0.md

 Data Prepper improves integration with [Amazon OpenSearch Serverless](https://aws.amazon.com/opensearch-service/features/serverless/) with new options to update the network policy.
 With this feature, you can configure Data Prepper to create an OpenSearch Serverless network policy to your VPC-based collections.
-This simplifies some of the setup for developers that have the necessary permissions to create this policy.
+This simplifies some of the setup for developers who have the necessary permissions to create this policy.
 This new configuration is available for both the OpenSearch sink and source.

 ## Other features

-* Data Prepper's `s3` source provides duplication protection by extending the visibility timeout for SQS messages.
+* Data Prepper's `s3` source provides duplication protection by extending the visibility timeout for Amazon Simple Queue Service (SQS) messages.
 We encourage users to add the necessary permissions and use this feature to avoid data duplication.
 * The `opensearch` source now allows for configuring a `distribution_version` to connect with ElasticSearch 7 clusters.